tomsch420/phd-thesis/chapters/probability_theory.typ

 Unfortunately, all sampling algorithms besides inverse CDF sampling require some form of rejection sampling.
 Fortunately, any uniform distribution can be directly sampled from by using inverse CDF sampling.

 The ability to generate random numbers from a distribution is not only relevant for generating examples.
 Probabilistic inference often necessitates the computation of integrals, as discussed in #ref(<sec:probability-query>), #ref(<sec:moment-query>), #ref(<sec:conditional-distributions>) and #ref(<sec:marginal-query>).
 However, analytical integration, while elegant, has its limitations.
 When encountering complex functions or high-dimensional integrals, achieving closed-form solutions becomes challenging.
-The limitations of integration for probabilistic inference are discussed in #ref(<sec:probabilistic-circuits>).
+The limitations of integration for probabilistic inference are discussed in //#ref(<sec:probabilistic-circuits>).
 Fortunately, sampling methods provide robust alternatives, offering reliable approximations for these integrals.

 #definition([Monte Carlo Estimator])[
 Consider $n$ independent samples $x_1,..., x_n$ from a multidimensional